medic/cht-docs/content/en/apps/guides/hosting/core-developer.md

 ## The Happy Path Installation

 This CHT Core developer guide will have you install NodeJS, npm, Grunt and CouchDB (via Docker) on your local workstation.
-These instructions should work verbatim on Ubuntu 18-22, but will need tweaks for MacOS (via `brew`) or Windows (via WSL2).
+These instructions should work verbatim on Ubuntu 18-22 (see [Ubuntu 18 note](#ubuntu-1804)), but will need tweaks for MacOS (via `brew`) or Windows (via WSL2).

 ### Install NodeJS, npm, grunt and Docker